Skip to content

 Dear Members and Stakeholders:

-You can read more about the discussions and actions taken at the second quarter board meetings in the full meeting minutes, which will be available on MRO’s website calendar soon.
-Future board meetings are available on MRO’s website calendar and the board encourages you to attend.
+You can read more about the discussions and actions taken at the third quarter board meeting in the full meeting minutes, which will be available on MRO’s website calendar soon.